OMEGS Joint Management Committee

 - Consider all relevant information and partake in discussions in order to reach decisions and resolve disputes; and

 - Regularly attend and participate in JMC meetings and sub-committee meetings.

 A: No, there is no remuneration for being a JMC representative.

 Q: How often does the JMC meet and where are the meetings held?

 A: The JMC usually meets four times a year for full JMC meetings.
-In addition, JMC representatives are expected to serve on at least one Sub-Committee, which will usually meet at least 4 times a year.
+In addition, JMC representatives are expected to serve on at least one Sub-Committee, which will usually meet at least four times a year.
 Meetings are usually held at Mutualpark, Pinelands, Cape Town.
 For JMC members not based in Cape Town, tele-conferencing facilities are used to ensure participation of all representatives.
-Meetings typically last 2 to 4 hours.
+Meetings typically last two to four hours.
 In addition, JMC representatives are expected to prepare properly for meetings by reading and applying their minds to the topics at hand.